pyiron-workshop/pyiron-virtual-workshop-2020/README.md

 Once you've activated the `pyiron_workshop` environment, install the necessary packages using

-`conda install -y -c conda-forge git pyiron nglview lammps sphinxdft=2.6.1=h6ced99e_5 nodejs jupyterlab`
+`conda install -y -c conda-forge git pyiron nglview lammps nodejs jupyterlab`

+If you are using Linux (or Linux subsystem for windows), you can also use SPHINX

+`conda install -y -c conda-forge sphinxdft=2.6.1=h6ced99e_5`

 Further, to get nglview working smoothly on jupyter notebooks, the following commands need to be typed